405th AFSB’s Germany battalion assumes mission command of Coleman APS-2 worksite

 |0

-This work, 405th AFSB’s Germany battalion assumes mission command of Coleman APS-2 worksite [Image 2 of 2], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB’s Germany battalion assumes mission command of Coleman APS-2 worksite, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT